News / Pricing Your Hatchlings: How to Set Prices That...

 - Electricity (heat, lighting)

-- Rack/enclosure depreciation
+- Rack and enclosure depreciation

 - Incubator depreciation